Canada needs Pharmacare now

-The federal government has passed the Pharmacare Act, moving us closer to universal access to birth control and diabetes treatments for all Canadians.
-But to make coverage for all a reality, each province needs to reach an agreement with the federal government.
-Tell your premier and provincial health minister to act now — demand Pharmacare in your province.
+The federal government passed the Pharmacare Act in October 2024, moving Canada closer to universal access to birth control and diabetes treatments for all.
+But to make coverage for all a reality, each province and territory needs to reach an agreement with the federal government.
+Only four provinces and territories have signed agreements, and there are no signs of new agreements to come.

 What will Pharmacare cover?